 Other highlights of the tour included the Chiesa Madre, or Mother Church, Torre dell’Orologio, the clock tower, and the Castello Normano, or Castle of the Normans.
 The castle is one of the most important monuments in town, having been built in the 11th century to defend against Saracen invaders.
-Its tower and drawbridge were destroyed in the 26th century, when it became a royal residential palazzo of the Doria family.
+Its tower and drawbridge were destroyed later on, when it became a royal residential palazzo of the Doria family.

 In the nearby Piazza Orologio, where the famous clock tower stands, we enjoyed a large sampler platter of Puglia’s regional cuisine at Alibi Drink & Food.
 We began with primitivo, a local, strong, red wine, and a selection of local meats and cheeses.

 These included capocollo, a pork shoulder cut which some liken to a cross between prosciutto and sausage, a salami with black pepper and fennel, and local cow milk cheeses.
 We also tasted bread balls, which are day-old bread dipped in egg and fried.
 This unique dish eliminates food waste by simply using various ingredients to make different dishes.
 Pugliesi use a lot of fruit and vegetables in their cooking; a regional speciality is aubergine preserved in olive oil, garlic, and mint.
 We also tasted a paste of turnip greens, served on fresh bread, and wild onions.